godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unsafe_method_access.rst

 .. code-block:: none

-    The method "%s()" is not present on the inferred type "%s" (but may be present on a subtype).
+    The method "do_thing()" is not present on the inferred type "Node" (but may be present on a subtype).

 The default warning level for this warning is **Ignore**.